Double Dragon

 Monday and Sunday closures are worth building around if your Paris itinerary is short.
 The lunch service only runs Wednesday through Saturday, so if a midday visit is the plan, those four days are the only options.

 Dress is casual.
-The neighbourhood, the price point, and the room's energy all point in the same direction.
+The neighbourhood, the price point, the room's energy all point in the same direction.
 Nothing formal is required or expected.

 Know Before You Go